Aniruddh-Mallya/PyDev/README.md

 There are two players, and each player controls a paddle using certain keys.
 We can't move it left and right, we can only move it up and down.
 On starting the game, the ball moves around on the table.
 It bounces on the top and bottom walls.
 When it strikes either of the paddles, it bounces back as well.
 However, if it misses the paddle & strikes the left gutter, 'Player-2' gets a point.
 Vice-versa, if it strikes the right gutter, 'Player-1' steals a point.
 When any player loses a point, the ball stops and positions itself to the centre of the board.
 The game ends when one of the player manages to score 10 points.

 #### Keys
-To start the game, we left-click on 'Start new game'.
+-To start the game, we left-click on 'Start new game'.
-The keys for 'Player-1' to move the paddle up and down are 'W' and 'S' respectively.
+-The keys for 'Player-1' to move the paddle up and down are 'W' and 'S' respectively.
-Likewise, 'Player-2' moves the paddles up and down using the 'upper arrow' and 'lower arrow' respectively.
+-Likewise, 'Player-2' moves the paddles up and down using the 'upper arrow' and 'lower arrow' respectively.
-To resume play after gaining/losing a point, click on 'P'.
+-To resume play after gaining/losing a point, click on 'P'.

 #### Execution
 Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.\